Armo00/pizza/README.md

  1. Currently, under `library/include` you should only put header files there, the `#include <foo/bar.h>` path would be strictly following the directory structure.
 Your `namespace` definitions should also follow the directory structure.
 We recommend you to put your supporting code and details under `library/include`.

- 2. The `hello_world` endpoint is not technically a `Hello, World`, it's rather an example showing you how to use this framework to serve something.
+ 2. The `hello_world` endpoint is not technically a `Hello, World`, it's rather an example application showing you how to make the best utilization of this framework, in order to serve something.

- 3. You may receive updates by (for now) merging "the latest commit from me" into "your local branch".
+ 3. You may receive updates by (for now) merging "the latest commit from me" into "your local branch". (aka It's under construction... sorry)

- 4. This project would not be possible without the existence of Pistache.
+ 4. This project would not be possible without the existence of [Pistache](https://github.com/pistacheio/pistache).
 Do not forget to pay them a visit as well. 😊

  5. Since I'm currently the only person working on this project...
 If you used my framework and made changes under `library/include/own` and `library/include/external`, PR this change back to me, please!
 That would be appreciated. 😖